The Very Revd John Conway

 The Revd Dr Marion Chatterley

 Marion has lived in Edinburgh since 1974.
 Marion was ordained in 1998 and has worked both within parish ministry and in the wider community.
 She offers chaplaincy to Marie Curie Hospice, is honorary LGBTQ+ chaplain at the University of Edinburgh and has worked amongst people living with HIV since 2000.
 Much of her current ministry is in spiritual direction and 1:1 pastoral support.
 She has a Doctorate in Practical Theology from the University of Glasgow.
 She is particularly interested in support and care for marginalised and/or vulnerable people and has worked extensively in bereavement support.
 Marion has been Diocesan Director of Ordinands since 2006, working with people who are discerning whether they have a call to ordained ministry within the SEC.
 She is married with two adult children.

 Helen Hood TSSF, Hon.
 Lay Canon & Ecumenical Officer

 Helen Hood has been a member of teh Cathedral congregation since 1977 and, after graduating in Theology, became non-stipendiary Ecumenical Officer in 2000.
-From 2000 to 2006 she worked for the World Council of Churches on Overcoming Violence Against Women and was the Convener of Action of Churches Together in Scotland 2013-2-15.
+From 2000 to 2006 she worked for the World Council of Churches on Overcoming Violence Against Women and was Convener of Action of Churches Together in Scotland 2013-2-15.
 Helen made her life profession as a Tertiary of the Society of St Francis (Anglican Franciscan Order) in 2010.
 She is married and has two grown-up children.

 The Revd Professor Paul Foster, Hon.
 Canon